equinor/isar/README.md

 - Send: The state machine has received a mission and is sending the mission to the robot.
 - Monitor: The robot has received a mission from the state machine, and the state machine is monitoring the current mission.
-- Cancel: The state machine has received a request to abort, or an event has occurred which requires the mission to be canceled.
-The cancel state also functions as a wrap-up state when a mission is finished, prior to the state machine returning to idle.
+- Finalize: The state machine has finished the mission, received a request to abort, or an event has occurred which requires the mission to be canceled.
+Once finished the state machine will return to idle.

 ### FastAPI

 The FastAPI establishes an interface to the state machine for the user.
 As the API and state machine are separate threads, they communicate through python queues.
 FastAPI runs on an ASGI-server, specifically uvicorn.
 The FastAPI-framework is split into routers where the endpoint operations are defined.

 ## Mission planner